smjonas/snippet-converter.nvim/README.md

 - You are a **plugin author** and don't want to reinvent the wheel by writing your own parsers:\
   SnippetConverter generates a standardized (format-agnostic) AST from your snippet definitions.
 Feel free to integrate SnippetConverter with your plugin!

+Other reasons include:
+- You **dislike the snippets format** your snippet engine supports:\
+  In that case, simply write the snippet in a nicer format (in my opinion, VSCode snippets are quite awkward to write in JSON, why not write them in UltiSnips format and convert them afterwards?).
+- You want to **validate the syntax** of your snippets:\
+  SnippetConverter includes a graphical UI that will show you exactly where and why your snippet could not be parsed.

 ### Supported snippet engines
 SnippetConverter currently supports the following snippet formats: